frinyvonnick/gitmoji-changelog/DOCUMENTATION.md

 5. Commit `package.json` and `CHANGELOG.md` file
 6. Tag your release: `git tag -a v1.0.0 -m "v1.0.0"` (or create a Github release)
 7. Push to the remote `git push`

+_This workflow is related to the `node` preset but can be adapted to your own technology._

 ## Presets